Key Takeaways

 The game of telephone is still popular.
 It can be enjoyed by people of all ages, at school, at parties, or at family fun nights.

-It highlights the many nuances of communication; even minor misconceptions can make a significant difference.
+It highlights the many nuances of communication; even minor misconceptions can have significant consequences.

-The game is fun for us because it helps us generate laughs and teaches an important lesson we forget.
+The game is enjoyable for us because it helps us generate laughter and teaches an important lesson we often forget.

 Communication is hard.

-Information obtained through word of mouth, writing, or videos can be inaccurate.
+Information obtained through word of mouth, written communication, or videos may be inaccurate.
 Many messages are incorrect, especially with the advent of social media.

 “Learning to doubt is learning to think.” — Octavio Paz, a Mexican poet and diplomat